-For the past several years, leadership and coordination of Orange County's Continuum of Care (CoC) planning process has been the shared responsibility of 2-1-1 Orange County and Housing and Community Development/Homeless Prevention.
-This public-nonprofit partnership helps ensure comprehensive, regional coordination of efforts and resources to reduce the number of homeless and persons at risk of homelessness throughout Orange County.
+Leadership and coordination of Orange County's Continuum of Care (CoC) planning process is the responsibility of Housing and Community Development/Homeless Prevention with the Homeless Prevention section as lead.
 This group serves as the regional convener of the annual CoC planning process and as a catalyst for the involvement of the public and private agencies that make up the regional homeless system of care.
-Housing and Community Development/Homeless Prevention provides support to the CoC governing body, the Commission to End Homelessness and routinely aligns funding available to address the needs of the homeless with the local Ten Year Plan to End Homelessness.
+Homeless Prevention provides support to the CoC governing body and routinely aligns funding available to address the needs of the homeless.

-Also, the Coordinated Entry System (CES), a process to help communities prioritize assistance based on vulnerability and severity of service needs to ensure that people who need assistance the most can receive it in a timely manner, was developed with input from homeless providers in the County and continues to evolve with input from the CoC through the CES committee and various subcommittees.
-In 2016, 2-1-1 Orange County received a CoC Grant for the implemnetation of the CES system.
-2-1-1 Orange County is now the CoC designated lead for both HMIS and CES.
+Also, the Coordinated Entry System (CES), a process to help communities prioritize assistance based on vulnerability and severity of service needs to ensure that people who need assistance the most can receive it in a timely manner, has been developed with input from homeless providers in the County and continues to evolve with input from the CoC through the CES committee and various subcommittees.
+In 2016, 2-1-1 Orange County received a CoC Grant for the implementation of the CES system.
+2-1-1 Orange County is currently the CoC designated lead for both HMIS and CES.